dhananjaydpatkar/emr-ai/design.md

 # EMR Note Agent Design & Architecture

-This document outlines the architecture of the EMR Note Agent, a system designed to extract FHIR resources from clinical notes using a **5-Stage Multi-Agent Pipeline**.
+This document outlines the architecture of the EMR Note Agent, a system designed to extract FHIR resources from clinical notes using a **5-Stage Multi-Agent Pipeline** powered by the **Model Context Protocol (MCP)**.

 ## Architecture Diagram